talus-analytics-bus/simple-tracking-2024/data/README.md

     ```bash
     sh/create-csvs.sh
     ```

+> *You may get an error saying the port is already in use if your system is already running `postgres`, if you get that message, shut down your instance of `postgres` first*

 After restoring the database, `sh/start-db.sh` will re-start the database with all data from the previous session, so you